nachocaru/xaprb.com/content/blog/2008-10-16-the-unexpected-consequences-of-selinux.md

 Finally I resorted to [kill-dash-nine][2].Â  Then I was able to restart, log in quickly before the server bogged down, and watch the processlist grow full of unauthenticated connections.
 Ah hah!
 It's a networking problem.Â  [The old skip-name-resolve problem][3] reared its ugly head.
 It was an easy fix.

-And why couldn't I get any information about this?Â  Why did I have to kill the server?Â  Well&#8230; here's the messages from /var/log/messages:
+And why couldn't I get any information about this?Â  Why did I have to kill the server?Â  Well... here's the messages from /var/log/messages:

 <pre>SELinux is preventing strace (mysqld_t) "signal" to &lt;Unknown&gt; (unconfined_t).
 SELinux is preventing gdb (mysqld_t) "signal" to &lt;Unknown&gt; (unconfined_t).</pre>